leethomason/OpenSaber/readme.md

 - DotStar smart LEDs.
 Used for user indicators.
 (Power meter, volume, etc.) Driven by the prop shield, requires no resistors.
+  (The provided wiring diagram does not include this.)

 ### Power Bus
 The saber uses a common ground.
 There are 4 positive power voltages.
 Please